RQC-HU/dirac_caspt2/README.md

 Input for CASCI and CASPT2

 [required parameters]
 .ninact         : the number of inactive spinors
 .nact           : the number of active spinors
-.nsec        : the number of secondary spinors
-.nelec       : the number of active electrons in active space .totsym      : total symmetry (ex.
+.nsec           : the number of secondary spinors .nelec          : the number of active electrons in active space .totsym         : total symmetry (ex.
 5 for Ag in C2h closed shell) .diracver       : DIRAC version
 .subprograms    : List of subprograms separated by newlines (currently supported CASCI, CASPT2 and IVO) .end            : The identifier at the end of the input file

 [required parameters (IVO)]
 .nocc           : The number of occupied MO (This option is for molecules without inversion center symmetry) .noccg          : The number of occupied MO (gerade) .noccu          : The number of occupied MO (ungerade)

+[required parameters (CASCI and CASPT2)] .caspt2_ciroots : Multiple line input. total symmery to calculate CASCI/CASPT2 energy (ex.
+5 for Ag in C2h closed shell) (row 1),
+                  number of roots that you want to calculate CASPT2 energy (row 2 and later)

 [optional parameters]
-.nroot       : the number of roots (default: 10, max: 500, if the number of CASCI/RASCI configuration is less than nroot, nroot will be replaced by the number of CASCI/RASCI .configuration.)
-.selectroot  : which root do you want to calculate RASPT2/CASPT2 energy? (default: 1, max: 500, the lowest root) .eshift      : for real shift (default: 0)
+.eshift         : for real shift (default: 0)
 .ras1           : RAS1 spinor list (row 1)and the maximum number of hole allowed in ras1(row 2)
 .ras2           : RAS2 spinor list
 .ras3           : RAS3 spinor list (row 1) and the maximum number of electrons in ras3(row2)
 .minholeras1    : The minimum number of hole in ras1 (default: 0)
 .scheme         : MOLTRA SCHEME, if you explicitly set the non-default .SCHEME value in **MOLTRA, you must set the same value for this option. (ref .SCHEME: https://diracprogram.org/.doc/release-23/manual/moltra.html#scheme)
 .debugprint     : This keyword invokes priniting of additional information in the output file .restart        : Restart calculation from the previous calculation.
 You need to generate the caspt2_restart file by running gen_dcaspt2_restart [previous_calclation_output] and put it in the same directory as the input file. (default: .false.)
+.countndet      : Count and print the number of determinants for each total symmetry of this input file, and skip the any other calculations.
+If you set this option, you don't need to set .subprograms parameter. (default: false)

 [optional parameters (IVO)]
 .nhomo          : The number of HOMO-like spinors (default: 0) .nvcut          : The number of virtual cut MO (default: 0, This option is for molecules without inversion center symmetry) .nvcutg         : The number of virtual cut MO (default: 0, gerade) .nvcutu         : The number of virtual cut MO (default: 0, ungerade)
 ```

 ### Input file specification